• Skip to primary navigation

 Storage

-This gluten-free apple cake will keep outside the fridge for a day.
-It will keep in the fridge for 5 days following.
+This gluten-free apple bundt cake will keep outside the fridge for a day.
+You can store the cake in the fridge for 5 days following.

 Making in Advance